 Sandford L. Frey (“Sandy”) has experience with out-of-court workouts, Chapter 11 reorganizations, bankruptcy, insolvency and lending, real estate, general corporate and transactional matters, and wine law.
 Sandy serves as Co-Chair of the Business Restructuring & Insolvency Practice Group.

-Sandy has over 30 years of experience representing debtors, lenders, purchasers, creditors and borrowers in and out of Chapter 11 matters, as well as in business and lending transactions and loan workouts.
+Sandy has over 39 years of experience representing debtors, lenders, purchasers, creditors, and borrowers in and out of Chapter 11 matters, as well as in business and lending transactions and loan workouts.
 He has very diverse experience in business and business reorganizations, not only in the Central, Northern, and Southern Districts of California, but throughout the United States.